National strike in Venezuela

 A riot security force member fires his weapon at a rally during a strike called to protest against Venezuelan President Nicolas Maduro's government in Caracas.
 REUTERS/Ueslei Marcelino

-A demonstrator receives help at a rally during a strike called to protest against Venezuelan President Nicolas Maduro's government in Caracas.
+A demonstrator receives help at a rally during a strike in Caracas.
 REUTERS/Ueslei Marcelino

-A firework explodes next to riot security force at a rally during a strike called to protest against Venezuelan President Nicolas Maduro's government in Caracas.
+A firework explodes next to riot security force at a rally during a strike in Caracas.
 REUTERS/Ueslei Marcelino

-Riot security forces are set on fire at a rally during a strike called to protest against Venezuelan President Nicolas Maduro's government in Caracas.
+Riot security forces are set on fire at a rally during a strike in Caracas.
 REUTERS/Ueslei Marcelino

 A riot security force throws a piece of brick at a rally during a strike called to protest against Venezuelan President Nicolas Maduro's government in Caracas.
 REUTERS/Andres Martinez Casares